Planning for NGS Projects

 - Volume, concentration, and RIN column decimal accuracy changes

-- The prep_date and ship_date formats are different, prep_date has multiple formats
+- The prep_date and ship_date formats are different, and prep_date has multiple formats

 - Are there others not mentioned?